Bank of England: 19th century

-The Bank Charter Act 1844 tied the issue of notes to the gold reserves and gave the bank sole rights with regard to the issue of banknotes in England.
-Private banks that had previously had that right retained it, provided that their headquarters were outside London and that they deposited security against the notes that they issued.
+The Bank Charter Act 1844 tied the issue of notes to the gold reserves and gave the Bank of England sole rights with regard to the issue of banknotes in England.
+Private banks that had previously had that right retained it, provided that their headquarters were outside London and that they deposited security against the notes that they issued; but they were offered inducements to relinquish this right.
+(The last private bank in England to issue its own notes was Thomas Fox's Fox, Fowler and Company bank in Wellington, which rapidly expanded until it merged with Lloyds Bank in 1927.
+They remained legal tender until 1964.
+(There are nine notes left in circulation; one is housed at Tone Dale House, Wellington.))

 The bank acted as lender of last resort for the first time in the panic of 1866.